Where Is Peleliu Island?

-In August/ September of 2022, I had the beautiful opportunity to explore the island of Peleliu in Palau.
-Home to one of the bloodiest battles of world war 2, often overlooked due to much larger scale battles.
-A year since the exploration, is Peleliu: Then & Now, a low key war documentary I created diving back into my experiences alongside historic footage.
-And while it may have seemed like a fairly straight forward travel day on Peleliu, my journey was actually far more treacherous, eerie and terrifying than one would think.
+In late Summer of 2022, I had the beautiful opportunity to explore the island of Peleliu in Palau.
+Home to one of the bloodiest battles of WW2, often overlooked due to much larger scale battles.
+While it may have seemed like a fairly straight forward travel day on Peleliu, my journey was actually far more treacherous, eerie and terrifying than one would think.

 Here are some of those experiences: